3y6HuK/dwm-wallchanger/README.md

 - kitty
 - rofi
 - MegaSync
-- Whatsie (Unofficial WhatsApp client)
+- whatsapp-for-linux (Unofficial WhatsApp client)
 - Telegram

 And more.